Rukenshia/home/README.md

 up caches**.
 This also means that your notes are not shared between browsers or in incognito mode.

 There is some additional functionality found in [scratchpad.js](./assets/js/scratchpad.js) that adds a "open link" annotation to the right of the scratchpad.
-If you don't want this, you can disable it by removing the `setInterval/setTimeout` calls at the bottom of that file.
+If you don't want this, you can disable it by changing the toggle at the top of the file.